Multiple zeta values, WZ-pairs and infinite sums computations

+All four approaches have radically different natures.
+Up till recently, one did not know the connections between these methods.
+The idea will be presented in this article is a synthesis of 1st, 3rd and 4th method, it allows us to prove a plethora of Sun's conjectures.

+Nonetheless, there are still many unsolved problems.
+For example, all examples in this manuscript will have $c=0$ in \ref{overview}, but there are known examples with $c=1,2,3,4$.
+These so-called "Ramanujan $1/\pi$-formulas" are surveyed (without the harmonic number part) in \cite{cohen2021rational} by Cohen and Guillera, see also \cite{zudilin2007ramanujan} and \cite{zudilin2005quadratic} of Zudilin, from which Sun draws inspiration to produce more conjectures.
+While our method can adapt to some extend when $c\geq 1$, it seems not yet mature enough.
+Even in $c=0$ case, things are not settled, for example, remains conjectural (\textit{cf.} Example \ref{ex5} below).

-\\ \textbf{Acknowledgements} The author would like to express his sincere gratitude to Z.W.
-Sun, H. Gangl, S. Charlton and K. Bönisch for valuable discussions; C. Xu and J.Q.
-Zhao for introducing these problems; as well as the RISC institution for their Mathematica program on WZ-pairs.
+~\\[0.05in] \textbf{Acknowledgements} The author would like to express his sincere gratitude to W. Zudilin on boarding my perspective on these topics; D. Zagier, H. Gangl, S. Charlton and K. Bönisch for valuable discussions; C. Xu and J.Q.
+Zhao for introducing these problems.